Skip to main content

 W-2 vs W-9: Key Differences

-Along with the workers classification, it is important to figure out the significant differences between W-2 and W-9 form.
+Along with the workers’ classification, it is important to figure out the significant differences between W-2 and W-9 forms.
 Let’s look at these points of difference:

 Thus, W-2 and W-9 have different purposes as well as different guidelines to submit to the IRS.
 With the right guidance, you won’t have a hard time differentiating between who to send W-2 and W-9 forms.

-What to do if Payer does not receive from W-9 from Payee?
+What to do if Payer does not receive Form W-9 from Payee?

 The short answer to this question is Backup Withholding!

-If the payer does not receive a W-9 from the payee, then the payer should immediately report a 24% backup withhold tax on any payments made to the payee.
+If the payer does not receive a W-9 from the payee, then the payer should immediately report a 24% backup withholding tax on any payments made to the payee.

 Although there are up to three solicitations to request a payee’s TIN but if the payee fails to submit the request, the payer should not delay the Form 1099 filing.
 The payer should fill in Form 1099 with a notation that payee has failed to submit W-9 form.

-Based on this notation, the payer reports the amount withheld on form 1099.
-Remember that the refusal to submit W-9 form from payee does not abstain the payer to fill their 1099 form with the IRS.
+Based on this notation, the payer reports the amount withheld on Form 1099.
+Remember that the refusal to submit a W-9 form from the payee does not prevent the payer from filing their 1099 form with the IRS.

 Frequently Asked Questions: